e-maginer/emaginer-marketplace/docs/Jenkins/Jenkins Getting Started.md

  We define the Docker image that will be run by the Jenkins agent in the pipeline project (i.e. each project can have different image depending upon the project but all can be run on any of the permanent agents).

+   2. When the build is started, the Jenkins master checkout the specified git repository to read the Jenkinsfile indicated in the pipeline configuration (to figure out where to run the build)
-   2. When the build is started, the Jenkins agent starts a container from the Docker image specified in the pipeline, it must contain:
+   3. the Jenkins master reads the Jenkinsfile, starts a build container, in one of the permanent Jenkins agent machine, from the Docker image specified in the pipeline, it must contain:
     - NodeJS to execute npm install command (from Build stage)
     - Docker CLI to execute Docker commands (from Build image & push it to DockerHub stage, so here Docker container running Docker commands).
     We are using the image "matthewhartstonge/node-docker", alternatively, we can create our image from a Dockerfile (based on Node and we add Docker CLI) and push it to Docker registry (see the example builder-container_2_6 in the dockerBook project)

+   4. The agent checkout the changes from the remote repository
-   3. The Jenkins agent then executes all the pipeline steps inside that container (the Jenkins agent itself is not running in a container but it will spawn a container to execute the build)
+   5. The Jenkins agent then executes all the pipeline steps inside that container (the Jenkins agent itself is not running in a container but it will spawn a container to execute the build)
   ![Permanent, general-purpose Docker agents](permanent-docker-agent.vpd.jpg)